Grew up on Cape Cod, Mass. Army Vet., Fmr. Director of Energy Conservation programs, RE Agent. Current residence: the

 “It is a great, great vehicle that really does anything you want it to do,” one GM sales manager said.
 “It had a great concept to it.
 It’s a real shame that it’s going away, because the people who own Hummers, they just love them.”

-Rumors abound of a possible return as a version of the Hummer HX or H4 a concept that was in design for 2008/9.
-There is no current information on if they could update and put the HX into production, but there has been plenty of speculation recently that it could happen.
+Rumors had been abundant for years of a possible return as a version of the Hummer HX or H4 a concept that was in design for 2008/9.
+There had been plenty of speculation recently that it could happen.